 Where to Watch: You can stream for free at NBC.com or on the app.
 You can also buy the series on Digital or DVD.

 Why You Should Watch: While NBC canceled the series after season one, it’s worth watching if you enjoy a mix of British period drama, romantic vampires, gaslamp, and steampunk.
 The love story is charming, Jonathan Rhys Meyers broods brilliantly as the Byronic monster, and the supporting characters are excellent.

 Content Note: TV-14 for sensuality, violence, and intense scenes.

 Netflix Synopsis: When Julio Olmedo discovers his sister Cristina has vanished from the Grand Hotel under suspicious circumstances, he poses as a waiter to learn more.

 Where to Watch: Stream on Netflix.

 Why You Should Watch: Because it’s one of the best, most swoon-worthy romantic period dramas of all time!
-It has everything from the star-crossed romance to murder mystery to shocking twists and more.
+It has everything from the star-crossed romance to mystery to shocking twists and more.
 You won’t be able to stop watching this excellent period drama.

 Acorn TV Synopsis: Set in the 1950s, this Emmy-winning and Golden Globe-nominated BBC drama delves into the high-stakes world of TV news.
 Ben Whishaw (Spectre), Romola Garai (Emma), and Dominic West (The Affair) headline an all-star cast that includes Anna Chancellor (Ordeal by Innocence) and Peter Capaldi (Doctor Who).
 “Among the best of [its] genre…with a style and intelligence all its own” – The New York Times.